mislavcimpersak/awesome-dev-fun/README.md

 ## Languages

 Languages designed for reasons *other* than production usage or research are typically called **esoteric programming languages**, or **esolangs** for short.
-The idea is popular enough to warrant its own list (and in fact, there's one in progress).
-Here's a few interesting ones.
+They're so cool, they deserve their own list; in fact, there's one in progress, and we'll link to it when it's ready!

 - [ArnoldC](https://github.com/lhartikk/ArnoldC) - Arnold Schwarzenegger based programming language.
 - [Brainfuck](https://esolangs.org/wiki/Brainfuck) - The father of the entire trend.